Rent and other charges

 - Provide you with advice about debt or money management

-- Help you claim any benefits you might be entitled.
+- Help you claim any benefits you may be entitled to

 - Set up an affordable repayment agreement